 #3 Too picky

-- Awesome pay with stock options and health benefits
+- Sky-high pay, stock options, and health benefits

 - Free food

-These economic dips are out of your control.
-So naturally, sometimes you’re just unlucky and you end up searching for a job in the worst of times.
+These economic downturns are out of your hands.
+Sometimes, you’re just plain unlucky and end up job hunting during the worst possible time.

 - No newly created engineering jobs